 The two major bibliography products are realigned as RILM Abstracts of Music Literature, which includes the full range of RILM records, and RILM Abstracts of Music Literature (1967 to present).

-RILM and Musik in Geschichte und Gegenwart announce the creation of MGG Online, which will make the second edition of this extraordinary encyclopedia available electronically.
+RILM and Bärenreiter announce the creation of MGG Online, which will make the second edition of this extraordinary encyclopedia available electronically.

-RILM announces that beginning in January 2015, new subscriptions to RILM will only be available through EBSCO, and no longer through ProQuest.
-As of January 2016, RILM will be available through EBSCO exclusively.
+RILM announces that beginning in January 2015, new subscriptions to RILM Abstracts of Music Literature will only be available through EBSCO, and no longer through ProQuest.

 The 750,000th record is entered in RILM Abstracts of Music Literature.

-RILM launched RILM Retrospective Abstracts of Music Literature.
+RILM launches RILM Retrospective Abstracts of Music Literature.

-RILM hired an editor to work only with Chinese-language content.
+RILM hires an editor to work only with Chinese-language content.

-RILM implemented an equivalency file for personal names that includes variant spellings, transliterations, and scripts.
+RILM implements an equivalency file for personal names that includes variant spellings, transliterations, and scripts.

 RILM’s blog, Bibliolore, is launched.